Mainz Rose Monday parade: Nazi control

 The Rose Monday Parade on 27 February 1933 was largely free from external political influence.
 However, the Reichstag fire that evening changed Germany's political landscape.
 From spring 1933, the Mainz carnival was brought under political control through the Gleichschaltungsgesetze (enforced conformity laws) enacted on 31 March and 7 April 1933.
 By year's end, the Nazi organisation Kraft durch Freude (Strength Through Joy) controlled Shrove Tuesday in Mainz, including the parade, which was valued as an economic factor.
 Visitors were transported to Mainz from across the German Reich.

 The 1934 parade's motto was "Mir könne wieder lache" (We can laugh again).
 Floats depicted the "evil St. Nicholas" putting naughty children (representing Social Democrats and Centre Party members) into a brown inkwell.
 Street sweepers drove under the slogan "Es werd' weiter gesäubert" (The cleaning continues), a clear Nazi propaganda threat.
 By 1935, with the motto "Alles unner ääner Kapp" (Everything under one cap), the parade was fully under Nazi control.
 In 1936, a float referenced the Dachau concentration camp, warning, "The moral of the story: Keep your mouth shut and don't complain!"
 Another float addressed the anti-Semitic "Mainz wine fraud trials," depicting Jewish wine merchants with an oversized wine barrel bearing a Star of David, labelled "Han mer auch Eintopf gemacht" (We've made stew too), and text stating, "Foreigners have seriously damaged German trade by acting in this way."

-Other themes included former German colonies, the reoccupation of Mainz by German troops, and mockery of Stalin, England, France, the Soviet Union, and the League of Nations.
-In 1938, the largest parade to date, marking the MCV's 100th anniversary, attracted 300,000 visitors with 190 program items.
-In 1939, the last parade under the Nazi regime included 40 themed floats, Hitler Youth marching bands, and Wehrmacht soldiers.